tusc/wireguard-kmod/README.building.md

 6. If successful, you should find:

     * The newly built kernel modules and utilities under the `wireguard` directory in the current folder
-    * A newly built tarball in the releases folder one directory up (`../releases`) that you can install on your UDM following the regular instructions in the [main README](https://github.com/tusc/wireguard-kmod/blob/main/README.md).
+    * A newly built tarball named `wireguard-kmod-MM-DD-YY.tar.Z` in the releases folder one directory up (`../releases`) that you can install on your UDM following the regular instructions in the [main README](https://github.com/tusc/wireguard-kmod/blob/main/README.md).
+        * You can transfer the tarball or modules to your UDM using `scp`.
+For example, assuming your UDM is at 192.168.1.254, the following command will transfer the tarball to the your UDM's `/mnt/data` directory.
+            ```sh
+            scp ../releases/wireguard-kmod-06-23-21.tar.Z root@192.168.1.254:/mnt/data
+            ```

 7. If building multiple times, the build script will skip building previously built modules.
 If you want to force re-build everything, then delete the previously built modules and utilities from the `wireguard` folder first.